C42 PRINCIPLES AND PRACTICE OF MARINE INSURANCE

 4. Partial Loss of Cargo:

-under one policy; apportionment of insured value based on invoice values
+one policy; apportionment of insured value based on invoice values of various

-Insured can claim total loss of an apportionable part (loss of a whole
+can claim total loss of an apportionable part (loss of a whole species of

-species of goods) of cargo, even if policy warranted free from particular
+goods) of cargo, even if policy warranted free from particular average.

-at destination, damaged by deterioration or diminution, or with marks obliterated.
+destination, damaged by deterioration or diminution, or with marks

-The difference between the estimated arrived sound value and the actual
+obliterated.
+The difference between the estimated arrived sound value and

-arrived damaged value is the amount of the loss to the cargo owner.
+the actual arrived damaged value is the amount of the loss to the cargo

-Settlement is based on the percentage of depreciation of the insured value.
+owner.
+Settlement is based on the percentage of depreciation of the

-& duty paid.
-Gross Proceeds: Price of goods obtained at sale,
+duty paid.
+Gross Proceeds: Price of goods obtained at sale, all charges

 Average Clauses, Cargo: